 Toni F. Monroe

 Toni Monroe BS, IC&RC, LCDC II, NCAC II, has worked with families and individuals struggling with addiction for the last 25 years.
-For the last seven years, she has worked with a gender specific program focused on gay men, bisexuals and transgender individuals as senior counselor.
+For the last eight years, she has worked with a gender specific program focused on gay men, bisexuals and transgender individuals as senior counselor.
 While there she helped develop the outpatient program and taught other professionals how to empower LGBT individuals to meet the challenge of addiction.
 She is pursuing a Master’s Degree in Clinical Mental Health Counseling at Mercer University and is a Certified Alcohol and Drug Counselor II and with a National and international certification.
 She is currently developing digital stories to help individuals to gain the ability to tell or retell their story.
 Upon completion of her Masters degree, Ms. Monroe plans to continue with the pursuit of Higher Education to receive her PHD to teach on academia level.